The Bankrate promise

 Temporary car insurance options

 A few types of temporary auto insurance options in California may be available aside from purchasing a standard six-month policy.
 The financial protections below may be beneficial for some drivers, depending on their circumstances.
 However, the availability of these protections, the amount of coverage offered and the duration of each depends on the specific car insurance company.

 Non-owner insurance policy

-A non-owner insurance policy may be a good solution for drivers who do not own a vehicle and do not have regular access to a vehicle, but who still need to occasionally drive.
+A non-owner insurance policy may be a good solution for drivers who do not own a vehicle and do not have regular access to a vehicle, but who still need to drive occasionally.
 It may be cheaper than standard car insurance, but that is likely because it only includes liability coverage.
 Non-owner policies usually provide coverage for at least six months.
 You can find non-owner insurance from car insurance companies in California that specialize in non-standard coverage.

 Rental car insurance